cssbreno/git-comandos-essenciais/README.md

 git stash
 ```

-🧠 *Tip:* `stash` is perfect when you haven’t committed yet but need to switch branches without losing your work.
+🧠 *Tip:* `stash` is perfect when you haven't committed yet but need to switch branches without losing your work.

 ---

 ## Like the content?

-Follow me on the socials below, maybe I’ll bring more. 😉
+Follow me on the socials below, maybe I'll bring more. 😉

 <div style="display: flex; justify-content: left; gap: 20px; align-items: center; margin-top: 10px;">
   <a href="https://www.linkedin.com/in/cssbreno" target="_blank" rel="noopener">